Blue Cat Audio - Software Made by Musicians for Musicians

 When the release time reaches very low values (less than 10 ms), a great amount of distortion will occur.
 At 0 ms Blue Cat's Protector acts as a wave shaper and clips the audio signal.

-Again, with the knee parameter you can adjust the shape of the wave shaper from digital hard -clipping (knee=0dB) to soft analog-like saturation (knee=30 dB).
+Again, with the knee parameter you can adjust the shape of the wave shaper from digital hard -clipping (knee=0 dB) to soft analog-like saturation (knee=30 dB).

 True distortion can be achieved by increasing the input level to force continuous clipping of the audio signal over time (instead of only clipping the peaks).
 The larger the input gain, the larger the distortion.
 It is possible to cascade several instances of the plugin in order to achieve a very large amount of distortion.
+In this case, you will probably want to add a lowpass filter after the protector plug-in in order to reduce the higher harmonics that will appear with great amounts of distortion.

 Level Maximizing